ONLY JESUS, OUR SAVIOR, CAN DEFEAT THE SIN IN OUR LIVES

 “‘Even now,’ declares the Lord, ‘return to Me with all your heart.’” – Joel 2:12

 The call of God to return to Him has echoed down through the ages.
 His message spoken by the prophets long ago rings true for us today.
 He calls us to repent of our sins and return to Him.
 He is jealous for us.
-He desires our whole heart… our undivided love.
+He desires our loyal hearts… our undivided love.

 “I have swept away your offenses like a cloud, your sins like the morning mist.
 Return to Me, for I have redeemed you.” – Isaiah 44:22